 Landau famously turned down the role of Spock in Star Trek, instead opting for Mission Impossible in which he appeared as Rollin Hand in 76 episodes between 1966-1969.
 Ironically, Leonard Nimoy would replace him in the show following Star Trek’s cancellation and the two would then both star in separate episodes of Columbo.

-Playing the dual role of murderous twins Norman and Dexter Paris in Double Shock, the season finale of Columbo‘s second season in 1972, Landau wrote himself into Columbo folklore thanks to his role in the legendary ad libbed cookery scene, which is always worth revisiting.
+Playing the dual role of murderous twins Norman and Dexter Paris in Double Shock, the season finale of Columbo‘s second season in 1972, Landau wrote himself into Columbo folklore thanks to his role in the legendary ad libbed cookery scene.

 Jonathan Demme – died 26 April 2017, aged 73